DefGuard/defguard/web/src/shared/video-tutorials/README.md

 # Video Tutorials

 The video tutorials module displays YouTube video tutorials inside the authenticated app shell.

-A floating "Video tutorials" button appears in the bottom-right corner.
+The configuration for the module (list of videos for specific app version) is fetched as static JSON from 'https://pkgs.defguard.net/api/content/video-tutorials.

+A launcher button (`NavTutorialsButton`) is shown in the navigation bar if the JSON config is successfully fetched and parsed.
 Clicking it opens a two-panel modal: the left panel shows a searchable, collapsible list of all tutorial sections; the right panel shows the selected video in an embedded YouTube player with its title, description, and links to the relevant app page and documentation.

+A separate floating "Video support" button appears in the bottom-right corner when at least one video is available for the current route.
+Clicking it opens a floating list of video cards with thumbnails and titles.
+Clicking on a specific card opens a modal with an embedded YouTube player.

 The module is mounted in `src/routes/_authorized/_default.tsx` and is therefore available across the entire authenticated layout.

-While a video is loading a skeleton placeholder is shown; if the video fails to load within 8 seconds, a "Video unavailable" message is displayed instead.
+While a video is loading a
+skeleton placeholder is shown; if the video fails to load within 8 seconds, a "Video unavailable" message is displayed instead with a clickable YouTube link.

-A separate floating launcher button (`NavTutorialsButton`) is shown in the navigation when at least one video is available for the current route.
-Clicking it also opens the modal.

 ---